Substance Abuse and Addiction Treatment Resources in Plano

 When there are people with substance misuse disorders, there are oftentimes family members who are also affected.
 Al-Anon and Nar-Anon are parallel groups to AA and NA geared for family.
 It’s a great place to receive support, share struggles and be heard.
 The meetings support people for an entire lifetime and are a safe place for everyone to share their experiences.

-For those who are researching Plano, TX drug rehab and Plano, TX alcohol rehab options, it’s notable that there are also addiction resources in cities nearby.
+For those who are researching for a drug or alcohol treatment facility in Plano, TX, it’s notable that there are also addiction resources in cities nearby.
 In particular, the close proximity to a big city such as Dallas gives people even more resources.

 - New Braunfels